maximilliancharlemagne/code-refactor/README.md

 # code-refactor
 UCI Boot Camp Homework 1

-This homework involvings editing, or "refactoring" the HTML and CSS of an example webpage in order to:
+This homework involves editing, or "refactoring" the HTML and CSS of an example webpage in order to:

   (1) not get sued for Americans with Disabilities Act noncompliance by
       (1a) including alt text for all images and